CarlWright/NGerlguten/doc/pdf.md

 ##### export/1  (PID)

-This returns a string that represents all of the content that you've created in your pdf.
+This returns a tuple with {a string that represents all of the content that you've created in your pdf, page number}.

 ##### fontName/1 (Font)